 When you’re networking at in person events, judging who to start speaking to/which group to join is really key.
 If you misjudge this, it can affect your confidence.
 Look for open body language and groups you can easily fit into.
 Arriving early at an event can be helpful as there will be fewer already formed groups and the host may be able to introduce you to people.

 In terms of conversation, always avoid talking about work topics first; remember to be human and discuss points of commonality.
 If this part of the conversation is natural and free flowing, it will make things a lot easier.

 Moving on is key.
 Everyone is there to talk to more than one person, this needs to be done carefully though.
 You don’t want to undermine any relationship you have started to build.
-Read more here on avoiding ‘dumping’ someone.
+Read more on avoiding ‘dumping’ someone.
 Before moving on, if you can, confirm what is to happen next i.e. a meeting, call or even just connecting on LinkedIn – get their card if you are meeting them in person!